ianahart/notitum/README.md

 # Notitum

-An applcation based on Trello for learning purposes.
+An application based on Trello for learning purposes.

 ### Features